JaimeCernuda/iowarp-hooks/docker/observability_viz/README.md

 This dashboard automatically works with Claude Code hooks.
 The hooks send events to InfluxDB, which Grafana then visualizes in real-time.

 For hook setup, see: [Claude Code Hooks Documentation](https://docs.anthropic.com/en/docs/claude-code/hooks)

+Built with iowarp-hooks for easy installation and management.

 ## 📈 What's Monitored